HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ## Configure the Helm chart for Label Studio Enterprise

-To install Label Studio Enterprise using the Helm chart, you must configure specific values for your deployment.
-Configure these values in a YAML file that you specify when installing using Helm.
+Install Label Studio Enterprise and set up a PostgreSQL or Redis database to store relevant Label Studio Enterprise configurations and annotations using the Helm chart.
+You must configure specific values for your deployment in a YAML file that you specify when installing using Helm.

-Set up a postgreSQL or Redis database to store relevant Label Studio Enterprise configurations and annotations.

 A minimal installation of LSE requires the following values: